charleyrobertson/CW1CR/README.md

-# Coursework One - WPD
+# Coursework - WPD
-Coursework 1 for Web Platform Development
+Coursework for Web Platform Development
 A fitness application that will allow you to record your fitness goals.

 ## How to Use